-Look for white cottony mycelia (moldy growth) and sclerotia on infected plant tissues.
-These are signs of S. sclerotiorum that are diagnostic for white mold and allow it to be distinguished easily from most other soybean diseases.
+Look for the distinctive white, cottony, moldy growth and sclerotia on infected plant tissues.
+These are signs of the fungus that are diagnostic for white mold and allow it to be easily distinguished from most other soybean diseases.

-The growth of the white mold fungus is strongly affected by the environmental conditions in the crop canopy, and is particularly favored by dense soybean canopies.
+The growth of the white mold fungus is strongly affected by environmental conditions in the crop canopy and is particularly favored by dense soybean canopies.

 Rain events during flowering, and wet areas in fields due to fog and extended dew periods are especially favorable for white mold.
 Risk assessment for white mold is based on these factors, as well as the field history and soybean variety.

-Pockets of poor air drainage, tree lines, and other natural barriers that impede air movement will create a favorable micro environment for white mold development.
+- Fields with pockets of poor air drainage, tree lines or other natural barriers that reduce air movement

 Start with record keeping

 Taking accurate notes about where and how much white mold occurs in each soybean field is important for future disease management planning.
-Tracking disease levels across years also will help determine the potential sclerotia (inoculum) load that may be present in a particular field.
-Recording disease and yield performance for different varieties will help in future variety selection for fields with a history of White Mold
+Tracking disease levels across years also will help determine the potential sclerotia (inoculum) load that may be present in a field.
+Recording disease and yield performance for different varieties will help in future variety selection for fields with a history of white mold.

 - Forage legumes, such as alfalfa and clovers, are less susceptible to infection but still can be infected by S. sclerotiorum.

-- Soybean fields with a history of white mold should not be in two or three year rotations with other crops susceptible to white mold.
-These include edible beans, canola, cole crops (cabbage, broccoli) pulse crops (peas, chickpeas and lentils), sunflowers and potatoes.
+- Soybean fields with a history of white mold should not be in two- or three-year rotations with other crops susceptible to white mold.
+These include edible beans, canola, cole crops (cabbage and broccoli) pulse crops (peas, chickpeas and lentils), sunflowers, and potatoes.

-- The impact of tillage on white mold development is inconsistent, although several studies have indicated lower levels of disease in no-till.
+- The impact of tillage on white mold development is variable, although several studies have indicated lower levels of disease in no-till.

-- Although more sclerotia are found near the soil surface in no-till systems, they may degrade faster in these soils compared to tilled soils.
+- Although more sclerotia are found near the soil surface in no-till systems, they may degrade faster because of weathering, compared to tilled soils.